Branislav Fábry

-Branislav Fábry (born January 15, 1985) is a Slovak professional ice hockey player who currently plays for HC Nové Zámky in the Slovak Extraliga (Slovak).
+Branislav Fábry (born January 15, 1985) is a Slovak professional ice hockey player who currently is a free agent.
+He lastly played for HK Levice in Tipos SHL.
 He was drafted by the Buffalo Sabres in the second round, 65th overall, of the 2003 NHL Entry Draft, however never pursued a North American career.

 He has formerly played with HC Slovan Bratislava in the Slovak Extraliga. and HC Znojemští Orli in the past.
 Before enduring a stint with KLH Chomutov in the First National Hockey League.

 His father was also a hockey player, and played the Junior Extraliga of ice hockey in Czechoslovakia.